 Timothy Deighton is professor of viola at Penn State, where he teaches viola, chamber music, viola literature and pedagogy, and orchestral excerpts classes, and directs the Penn State Viola Ensemble.
 He also serves as the coordinator of the Professional Performance Certificate (PPC) program and is the faculty advisor of the Penn State Viola Society.

 A committed teacher, Deighton has received several teaching awards, including the Pennsylvania-Delaware String Teachers Association’s String Teacher of the Year, and the Outstanding Teaching Award from the College of Arts and Architecture at Penn State.
+He was honored to receive the American Viola Society’s 2016 Maurice W. Riley Award.
 His former students hold positions in professional orchestras and on the faculties of music schools in the United States and overseas.
 Recent teaching engagements include master classes throughout the United States, Europe, and in South and Central America.
 His articles have appeared in such publications as Strings, the American String Teacher, Journal of the American Viola Society, the New York Violist, and the Journal of the Australian and New Zealand Viola Society.
 He is a board member of New York Viola Society and formerly served on the board of the American Viola Society.
 “ViolaFest,” an event he directed at Penn State, involved more than 200 violists from across North America and abroad.
 The Penn State Viola Ensemble, which he directs, performs on and off campus, and has been regularly featured on New York Viola Society concerts, where they have presented several world premieres.

 Deighton enjoys a wide variety of performance opportunities.
 He has appeared at four International Viola Congresses as recitalist, chamber musician, and soloist with orchestra, and as master class presenter and panelist.
 In 2014, he presented the prestigious William Primrose Memorial Concert at Brigham Young University.
 Having long held a fascination for new music, he has performed premieres of more than fifty new works for viola, most of which were commissioned by or written for him.
 His solo CD, Viola Aotearoa, featuring music for viola by New Zealand composers, was released in 2002 on the Atoll label.
 His playing on this disc was described in The Strad as “brilliant and differentiated.”
 As a member of the contemporary music duo The Irrelevants, he and saxophonist Carrie Koffman have commissioned and premiered many new works.
 Their "excellent playing" of several new works in a recent New York recital was noted in The Strad, and their CD, Dialogues, is available at CD Baby.
 The Chihara Trio, with Anthony Costa, clarinet, and Enrico Elisi, piano, performed its New York debut recital at Weill Recital Hall at Carnegie Hall in March 2010, in which, according to the New York Concert Review, "Deighton's technical aplomb and precision were very impressive."

 Other chamber music collaborations include those with the American String Quartet, Quartet Accorda, and the New Zealand String Quartet, and with musicians outside the traditional classical field such as the Mäori (Taongo Puoro) instrumentalist Richard Nunns.
 Many of Deighton’s solo and chamber music performances have been broadcast on U.S., European, and Australasian radio.
 He is a National Recording Artist for Radio New Zealand, and former member of the New Zealand Symphony Orchestra.
-He performs regularly with the Orpheus Chamber Orchestra and has also worked with the Boston-based chamber orchestra, A Far Cry.
+He performs regularly with the Orpheus Chamber Orchestra, with whom he also recorded and toured, and has also worked with the Boston-based chamber orchestra, A Far Cry.
 He also appears in recital with his wife, pianist Ann Deighton.